-There are two levels of the test: the Middle level for students in grades 5 to 7 and the Upper level, designed for students in grades 8 to 11.
+There are three levels of the test: the Elementry level for students applying to 4th grade, the Middle level for students applying to 6, 7 and 8, and the Upper level, designed for students applying to 9 to 11.

 The SSAT consists of two parts: a brief essay and a multiple choice test that includes Mathematics, Reading Comprehension and Verbal sections.
 In all, there are five sections.